coreyRalli/podchoosee-parser/README.md

 2. ```mediaType```: The ```mediaType``` property in the episode object is an interger, with 0 being audio, 1 video and 2 anything else.

+3. The ````options```` object parameter in getSubscription/getSubscriptionPromise (optional) takes the following properties (also all optional):
+    - `skip (number)` - Will skip parsing specifed amount of episodes starting from the first item node.
+Ordering by date before skip/take is an upcoming feature. -1 (skip none) is the default.
+    - `take (number)` - Will parse only specified amount of episodes after skipping if applicable. -1 (take all) is the default.
+    - `parseSub (boolean)` - If false, will skip parsing and including the `subscription` object.
+True is the default.

+## What's Next

+- Support for password protected subscriptions
+- Sorting and filtering options.

 ## Dependencies
 Podchoosee-Parser uses the following packages: